masdjab/resub/README.md

 }
 ```

 The above examples provide 4 adjustment parameters.
-All texts will be adjusted based these parameters.
 To get best adjustment, provide as many parameter as you can.